cfshi/coronavirus/MREB.app.md

 will still provide meaningful results, or to justify the number of participants needed in research that includes significant risks).

 We will aim to recruit at least 1,000 people .
-Since we have limited control over who will participate, a larger number will better allow us to investigate and compensate for biases.
+Since we have limited control over who will participate online, a larger number will better allow us to investigate and compensate for biases.

 # 9.2 What are the salient participant characteristics (e.g., age, gender, location, affiliation, etc.)?
 Describe any specific inclusion/exclusion criteria (e.g., BMI > 30, immigrated to Canada in the past year, etc.)